MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/bid-strategy.md

 **Delete:** Read-only

 ## <a name="currencycode"></a>Currency Code
-The currency for the cross-account poortfolio.
+The currency for the cross-account portfolio.
 It must match the account currency provided.
 If *null*, it defaults to the account’s currency.
 This field can't be updated.

 ## <a name="id"></a>Id
 The system-generated identifier of the bid strategy.